 And like the previous steps, it’s crucial to be as specific as possible with your long-term plan.
 For example, it’s easy to write down a plan to improve communication or structure.
 But how will you do it?
 Which smaller steps will you take to move closer to this larger goal?
 Think about the specific resources associated with implementing new policies: videos, written documents, email surveys, etc.

 Here’s the kicker: the methods you use to maintain company culture must align with your core values as well.
-This might mean disregarding specific traditional methods because they won’t do as good of a job as cementing loyalty and trust amongst employees.
+This might mean disregarding specific traditional methods because they won’t do as good a job as cementing loyalty and trust amongst employees.

 6. Market Your Company Culture Through Your Brand